Phish-Guard

 Risk Assessment

-The extension gives everything a score:
+The extension assigns a risk score:

 Tech Stack

 Built with TypeScript and React, bundled with Webpack.
 Uses Manifest V3 for Chrome/Firefox compatibility.
 The phishing database runs on Supabase, and I’m using Certificate Transparency logs for cert age checks.
 WHOIS APIs for domain info.
 UI styled with Bulma CSS.
-Nothing too fancy, just what works.

 Status & Contributing